 What is the future of phygital in a post-COVID world?

 Phygital is about bridging the relationship between a user (human) and activity (company) and making that experience so effortless that your customers don’t even notice that their life has become easier.
-At Mobiquity, we talk about this a lot.
-Removing the frictions from a user experience is our specialty.
-And we truly think that in the post-COVID world, the line between physical and digital experiences will be so blurred, that users won’t even recognize the difference.
+In the post-COVID world, the line between physical and digital experiences will be so blurred that users won’t even recognize the difference.

 Will customers really want to give me the information required to create these immersive experiences?

-Data privacy and security is certainly not an issue that we expect to go away in the future but when it comes to consumer experiences, as long as there is a fair exchange of value, your customers will be willing to provide the information necessary to have the kinds of interactions that they want.
-Thinking about the Netflix model, consumers are willing to agree to the terms of Netflix so that they can tailor programming to each individual’s unique interests.
-The same will apply for your company if you provide something that adds value to their lives that they find worthy enough to share their personal information.
+Data privacy and security will never go away but when it comes to consumer experiences, as long as there is a fair exchange of value, your customers will largely be willing to provide the information necessary to have the kinds of interactions that they want.

 Where should I start?

 As the world evolves and the difference between digital and physical experiences become the hybrid “phygital,” you’ll want to start by thinking about the strategy that will work best for your business.
 Mobiquity can help.